hasanulkabir-md/hasanulkabir-md.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About Me

 I am a final-year Master’s student in **Computer Science and Technology** at
-**Nanjing Normal University (NJNU)**, Nanjing, China.
-My research focuses on
-**video-based dynamic obstacle avoidance using deep reinforcement learning** for autonomous robots.
+**Nanjing Normal University (NJNU), Nanjing, China**.
+My research focuses on **video-based dynamic obstacle avoidance using deep reinforcement learning (DRL)** for autonomous robots.

 This homepage gives a brief overview of my background, research interests, and recent activities.
-You can find more details on the **[Projects](/projects/)** and **[Publications](/publications/)** pages.
+You can find more details on the **Projects** and **Publications** pages.

----

-## About Me

-I am currently pursuing my Master’s degree in Computer Science and Technology at Nanjing Normal University,
-under the supervision of **Professor Xiaojun Qian**.
-I specialize in:
+My current work and interests include:

-- Artificial Intelligence
+- **Artificial Intelligence**
-- Machine Learning
+- **Machine Learning**
-- Autonomous Systems
+- **Autonomous Systems**
-- Software Testing
+- **Software Testing**

-My work focuses on applying intelligent algorithms to solve real-world robotics challenges.
+My research focuses on applying intelligent algorithms to solve real-world robotics challenges.
 Previously, I completed my **B.Sc. in Computer Science and Technology** at **Henan Polytechnic University** in 2021.

-I am actively looking for opportunities to pursue a **PhD starting in Fall 2026**,
+> 🔍 **I am actively looking for opportunities to pursue a PhD starting in Fall 2026,
-with a focus on AI, multi-robot systems, or autonomous vehicles.
+> with a focus on AI, multi-robot systems, or autonomous vehicles.**

----

-## Research Interests

-My broader research interests include:

-- **Artificial Intelligence & Machine Learning**
-- **Deep Reinforcement Learning for decision-making and control**
-- **Multi-Robot Systems and Autonomous Vehicles**
-- **Perception and navigation in complex, dynamic environments**

-I am especially interested in how learning-based methods can improve
-**perception, planning, and robust navigation** for autonomous systems.

 ---